Ryan Mmaee: Stoke City

 On 28 July 2023, Mmaee joined English EFL Championship side Stoke City for an undisclosed fee on a three-year contract.
 He scored his first goal for Stoke on 29 August 2023 in a 6–1 win against Rotherham United in the EFL Cup.
 He scored his first Championship goal on 21 October 2023 in a 2–1 win against Sunderland.
 In February 2024 he was made to train with the under-21 squad by head coach Steven Schumacher for disciplinary reasons.
 Mmaee returned to the first-team in March vowing to 'prove a point'.
 However his season was ended prematurely due to injury.
 After struggling for game time at Stoke, Mmaee joined Austrian Bundesliga side Rapid Wien on loan for the 2024–25 season.
 His time at Rapid was disrupted by injuries and after failing to make an appearance he returned to Stoke in February 2025.
 His contract at Stoke was mutually terminated in August 2025.

 Omonia

 Mmaee returned to Cypriot football on 27 August 2025, joining Omonia on a two-year contract.
+He concluded his debut season as the league's top scorer with 23 goals, as his club secured their 22nd league title.

 International career

-Mmaee is of Cameroonian and Moroccan descent, having a father from Cameroon and a mother from Morocco.
-As such, he was eligible to represent either Belgium, Cameroon or Morocco at senior level.
+Mmaee is of Cameroonian, French and Moroccan descent, having a Cameroonian-French father and a Moroccan mother.
+Mmae holds Cameroonian, French and Moroccan nationalities from his parents.
+As such, he was eligible to represent either Belgium, Cameroon, France or Morocco at senior level.
 He made his debut for the senior Morocco national team in a 2–0 win against Sudan.